GammaSpace/spw-site/src/lib/txt/steering-committee/intro.md

 All major decisions in the SPW project were made by [consensus](/glossary#consensus).
 We also prioritized our connection to each other above all else.

 In SPW, we believe that change is relational - we can’t seek justice in the world unless we can live it with one another.
-The community we built on the steering committee is a permanent outcome of the project - our relationships with one another model how to work together across difference.
+The community we built on the steering committee is a permanent outcome of the project.
+Our relationships with one another try to model the world we want to make.